© Joseph Golby | Dreamstime.com

 ORGANIC VS. NON-ORGANIC: BENEFITS TO CONSIDER

 Wondering about whether it’s worth it to spend extra on organic foods?
-Click here to read our post Benefits of Organic Foods: What Research Shows.
+Click here to read our post Is Organic Food Better for Your Health?
+Here’s What the Research Says.

 Organic plant farming practices include: